denoland/deno_docker/README.md

 WORKDIR /app

-# Prefer not to run as root.
-USER deno

 # Cache the dependencies as a layer (the following two steps are re-run only when deps.ts is modified).
 # Ideally cache deps.ts will download and compile _all_ external files used in main.ts.
 COPY deps.ts .